astroveny/aws-bootcamp-cruddur-2023/journal/week2.md

 ### **Honeycomb Customer Instrumentation**
 [Back to top](#Week-2)

-In this section we will add NEW Span and Attributes to Honeycomb.
+In this section, we will add NEW Span and Attributes to Honeycomb.
 >> **NOTE:** output has been reduced!

 1. Create a new **Mock Home Endpoint** (Ref.
 [Week-1 Notifications Endpoint](https://github.com/astroveny/aws-bootcamp-cruddur-2023/blob/main/journal/week1.md#create-the-notification-feature))
     -   Add new PATH "/api/activities/mockhome" and "GET" operator to the OpenAPI file
     -   Created a copy of home service  under services: `mockhome_activities.py`
-    -   Update flask app to import the new service and add new route
+    -   Update flask app to import the new service and add a new route

 3. Update [mockhome_activities.py](https://github.com/astroveny/aws-bootcamp-cruddur-2023/blob/main/backend-flask/services/mockhome_activities.py) by adding new span & Attributes (Ref.
 [Honeycomb Docs](https://docs.honeycomb.io/getting-data-in/opentelemetry/python/#adding-attributes-to-spans))
 4. **Restart/run docker compose**